 Picture A: Your result is ‘Not Pregnant’.
 If you still think you might be pregnant, see relevant question above.

 Pictures B-D: Your result is ‘Pregnant’.
 The appearance of the line in the result window may vary, however, it is still a ‘Pregnant’ result no matter how faint or dark it is.

 Picture B: This is more likely when you are testing before your period is expected when your hCG levels may be relatively low.

 Picture C: This is not unusual when you are testing on or around the day your period is expected.

 Picture D: This is more likely to occur when you are testing more than a few days after your period was expected as hCG levels are higher.

-If you are still unsure of your result, you should wait at least 3 days before testing again, taking care to follow instructions.
+If you are still unsure of your result, you should wait at least 3 days before testing again, taking care to follow the instructions.